H-SG/aoc_2021_rust/README.md

 ### Day 8
 I'll be honest, I'm not entirely sure how to not make this look nicer.
 Otherwise, our first crate is in the project!
 I was somewhat annoyed in that I had to restart VS Code entirely to make it stop giving linting errors about `.sorted()` not being a valid function on `.chars()`, but we got there in the end.

+### Day 9
+Nothing too surprising here, but I did get a chance to use recursion!
+I initially planned to use a 2d array map, but it was easier to just keep track of the seafloor width and use offsets as needed.
+I do like the filters I build into the index offsets to make sure we are always in valid bounds.

+Did I mention I used recursion?